Appalachian Trail Histories

 One murder in particular that had a profound effect on hikers was the murder of campers Julianne Williams and Laura Winans who were murdered not on the Appalachian Trail, but nearby in Shenandoah National Park, close to the Skyland Resort.
 Julianne "Julie" Williams and Laura "Lollie" Winans were two lively, outdoors-savvy women who chose to camp in Virginia's beautiful Shenandoah National Park in late May of 1996.
 The two women and their Golden Retriever, Taj, were last seen alive on May 24, 1996.
 When Julianne Williams failed to return home, a search began in hopes of finding the women alive.
 However, on June 1st, 1996, the bodies of Williams and Winans were found just a 1/2 mile from the popular Skyland Resort, and only 1/10th of a mile from the Appalachian Trail.
 Both of the women's throats were slit.
 Neither appeared to be sexually assualted.
 Their dog was found unharmed, wandering the area nearby.

 Though a man named Darrell David Rice was considered as the primary suspect, he was later ruled out as the murderer because of DNA evidence pointing towards an unknown male.
-This tragic case still remains unsolved more than twenty years later.
+In June 2024, the FBI announced that it had determined that Walter Leo Jackson Sr., a convicted serial rapist from Ohio, was the perpetrator.
+Jackson had died in prison in the summer of 2018, but was identified through DNA matching.

 Because their murders took place near the trail, this case prompted an increase of safety and awareness while on the trail, as well as contributed to the promotion of legislation that would help state and local law enforcement investigate cases considered to be hate crimes and prosecute criminals responsible for these types of crimes to the fullest extent of the law.
 While the murders of Williams and Winans caused great fear in the hiking and camping community, the case still positively affected the United States in terms of safety precautions and advanced legislation that would benefit many people like Julianne Williams and Laura Winans in the future.